ZhuoyuanJiang/fashion-retrieval-agent/README.md

 #### Whole Pipeline Check / Smoke runs

 This section is the lightest sanity check — running the whole pipeline end-to-end with fake (mock/oracle) captioners just to see if anything crashes.
-It doesn't tell you whether the numbers are right; it tells you whether the wiring is still intact.
+It doesn't tell you whether the numbers are right; it tells you whether the wiring (data → captioner → retrieve → eval) is still intact.

 Two end-to-end runs verify the pipeline: